Refugee Resettlement during COVID-19 FAQ

 - Non-medical masks, sanitizers, and tissues will be provided by IOM at departure.
 Some resettlement offices are providing similar sanitation materials upon arrival if necessary and available.

 - CDC guidelines regarding entering the U.S. after travel abroad apply to all resettling refugees.
-Resettlement offices are expected to explain that CDC recommends that refugees stay at home as much as possible for 14 days after arrival in the United States.
-During this time, refugees should monitor their health, monitor for symptoms, keep a temperature log, practice social distancing, and seek healthcare, if needed.
-These guidelines supersede state and local stay-at-home guidance during the 14-day quarantine period.
+Resettlement offices are expected to explain that CDC recommends that refugees either receive a post-arrival COVID test 3-5 days after arrival and stay at home for 7 days if the test is negative, or, if not tested, stay at home for 10 days after arrival.
+Regardless, refugees should continue to monitor their health for 14 days after arrival.
+During this time, refugees should monitor their health, practice social distancing, and seek healthcare, if needed.
+They should be Resettlement offices should share any additional local quarantine requirements.

-- As a majority of refugees are resettled near or with family or friends in the U.S. (U.S. ties), the resettlement agencies inform and educate all U.S. ties regarding the 14-day stay-at-home recommendation.
+- As a majority of refugees are resettled near or with family or friends in the U.S. (U.S. ties), the resettlement agencies inform and educate all U.S. ties regarding the stay-at-home recommendations.

-- During the 14-day stay at home period, refugees can still expect to have sufficient food and groceries (sometimes provided through contactless delivery), regular contact (often by phone) with their local RA, and receive updated guidance specific to COVID-19.
+- During the stay-at home period, refugees can still expect to have sufficient food and groceries (sometimes provided through contactless delivery), regular contact (often by phone) with their local RA, and receive updated guidance specific to COVID-19.

 - To limit the spread of the disease, governments are asking individuals to follow guidance or rules which are put in place for the safety of everyone.